SEACrowd/.github/profile/README.md

 For example, since our goal is to open access to as many NLP datasets as possible, releasing your own private data should earn you a substantial number of points, especially if the languages are rare and the data quality is superb.

 Once your points reach 20, you will be rewarded with **merchandise and co-authorship**.
-For co-authorship, the number of your contribution points will decide your position in the authorship list in our upcoming publication.
+For co-authorship, the number of your contribution points will determine your position in the authorship list in our upcoming publication.

 ## Communication Channels